 If requested by the TSCTSF (see 3GPP TS 23.501 [8]) and the UE has set the Reconnection to the network due to RAN timing synchronization status change (RANtiming) bit to "Reconnection to the network due to RAN timing synchronization status change supported" in the 5GMM capability IE of the REGISTRATION REQUEST message, the AMF may include the RAN timing synchronization IE with the RecReq bit set to "Reconnection requested" in the CONFIGURATION UPDATE COMMAND message.

+If the UE has set the PNS bit to "Partial network slice supported" in the 5GMM Capability IE of the REGISTRATION REQUEST message, the AMF may include the partially allowed NSSAI and the TAI list for S-NSSAIs in partially allowed NSSAI in the CONFIGURATION UPDATE COMMAND message.